NACLab/ngc-learn/docs/tutorials/lesson2.md

-# Lesson 2: Custom Cables
+# Lesson 2: Custom Cables and Learning Rules

 In this (advanced) tutorial, we will focus on the process for writing your own custom cables.
 Specifically, you will learn how to sub-class the